-We recently sold our converted Honda Element camper car in order to get something bigger for the long trip.
+We recently sold our converted Honda Element camper SUV in order to get something bigger for the long trip.

-We found the perfect, slightly used Ram Promaster van and over the next 3 months converted the blank cargo van into a fully livable custom built campervan for just under $3k.
+We found the perfect, slightly used Ram Promaster van for $20K and over the next 3 months converted the blank cargo van into a fully livable custom-built camper for just under $3k in conversion cost.

 1. Layout & Must Haves

 When we bought the Ram Promaster van it was an empty room on wheels so the first task of our van conversion process was to come up with some campervan conversion ideas.

 During our research, we couldn’t find any low-cost Ram Promaster conversion kits so we had to create our own customized layout and plan from scratch.
 After all, one of our main goals was to keep our van conversion cost as low as possible and we also liked the idea to have the freedom to modify anything in our van to make it look amazing and unique instead of using a generic kit.

 Some of our DIY van conversion must-have requirements were: